aerisun/aerisun.github.io/index.md

 ## Traditional summer internships in data science are broken.

 A summer is too short to dig into a real-world data science problem.
 So interns are typically given practice exercises instead.
-But then the employer will not learn how the intern grapples with real-world problems, and the intern will not learn whether he truly enjoys working on them!
+But then the employer will not learn how the intern grapples with real-world problems, and the intern will not learn whether he or she truly enjoys working on them!

 ## The solution is to maintain an internship for at least a year.